Massacre of Vassy: The growth of Protestantism

 Despite its small size, the town saw strong Huguenot activity beginning early.
 In 1533, Antoinette of Bourbon, the Duke of Guise's mother who managed his estates, oversaw the burning of a man caught preaching in the town.
 Despite persecution, the community grew, aided by the sister church at Troyes with whom the town had many economic links.
-In 1561, the community held their first officiated service inside the town in the house of a draper, with an attendance of around 120.
+In 1561, the community held its first officiated service inside the town in the house of a draper, with an attendance of around 120.
 As the community continued to grow beyond 500, the pastor of Troyes, Gravelles, performed the town's first baptism on 13 December.
 The Christmas service was attended by 900, making the town a Huguenot stronghold, with a higher percentage of Huguenots there than in Troyes or any other town in the region.
 In January 1562, Gravelles departed the town to return to his home, with a dedicated preacher named Léonard Morel being sent out for the town from Calvin's base of Geneva.